 Make a good-faith call for medical or emergency help on behalf of another student, John Carroll community member, or guest, whether on-campus or off-campus.
 A good faith call involves calling an RA or JCUPD (216-397-1234) for on-campus emergencies or 911 for off-campus emergencies.

 Remain with the individual needing medical treatment and cooperate with emergency personnel.

-- Meet with appropriate University officials after the incident and cooperate with any University investigation.
+Meet with University officials after the incident and cooperate with any investigation of the incident.